 The commercial zone is intended to provide locations, where commercial activities including retail and wholesale can be set up and function without creating hazards to surrounding land uses.
-As per planning standard, it requires 56.7 acres land for commercial activity.
-In the Paurashava, commercial land is proposed 32.55 acres and others land proposed for mixed use.
-So that the land can be used for both residential and commercial purposes.
-It is not possible to reduce / convert those commercial lands in to other uses.
-Therefore, it is suggested that the existing commercial area will remain up to the year 2031.
+As per planning standard, it is proposed 13.87 acres land for commercial activity.
+In the Paurashava, existing commercial land is 10.90 acres.